julzhk/diabetes-compliance/index.md

 ### Improve knowledge

-- Knowing about your Diabetes is important - and Mimi can define jargon and provide information
+- Knowing about your diabetes is important - and Mimi can define jargon and provide information
 - Mimi will periodically quiz you on your knowledge - scoring points and learning new things.
 - Use Mimi to remember events - tracking your mood, activities, and other relevant details whenever you like!